R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/index.md

   Aiming to introduce and showcase the strengths of R programming to Health Technology Assessment analysts and health institutions in LMICs <br />
   <small><a href=""> </a></small>
 intro:
- - excerpt: 'The chapter hosts annual workshops where LMIC university students and members of partnership organisations are encouraged to present and learn a wide range of R related public health analyses'
+ - excerpt: 'The chapter hosts an annual workshop and quarterly tutorials where LMIC students and members of partnership organisations are encouraged to present and learn a wide range of R related public health analyses'
 feature_row_left:
  - image_path: /assets/images/registration_open.png
    title: "Registration"